 House of the Seven Gables

-Nathaniel Hawthorne used to visit his cousin Susanna Ingersoll at her notable home.
+Nathaniel Hawthorne used to visit his cousin Susanna Ingersoll at her notable 17th-century home.
 He later used it as the setting for his well-known 1851 Gothic novel.
 Today the historic house is a museum that you can explore on a 45-minute guided tour.
 You may also visit Hawthorne’s birthplace next-door.

 When to Visit Salem